DamLabResources/crseek/paper/Main.md

  1. Load in plasmid sequences
  2. Extract best hit from each sequence
- 3. Evaluate effectivness using multiple estimators
+ 3. Evaluate effectiveness using multiple estimators
  4. Compare predicted vs observed in IVT-cutting assay

  - Code Snippet using API